gliderlabs/docker-consul/README.md

 Now we can interact with the cluster on those published ports and, if you want, play with killing, adding, and restarting  nodes to see how the cluster handles it.

-#### Running real Consul cluster in a production environment
+#### Running a real Consul cluster in a production environment

 Setting up a real cluster on separate hosts is very similar to our single host cluster setup process, but with a few differences:

- * We assume it's going to use a private network between hosts.
+ * We assume there is a private network between hosts.
 Each host should have an IP on this private network
  * We're going to pass this private IP to Consul via the `-advertise` flag
- * We're going to publish all ports, including the internal Consul ports (8300, 8301, 8302), specifically to this IP
+ * We're going to publish all ports, including internal Consul ports (8300, 8301, 8302), on this IP
- * We set up a volume mount at `/data` for disk persistence.
-As an example, we'll bind mount `/mnt` on the host
+ * We set up a volume at `/data` for persistence.
+As an example, we'll bind mount `/mnt` from the host

 Assuming we're on a host with a private IP of 10.0.1.1, we can start the first host agent: